Athens Church of Saint Panteleimon of Acharnai

 How to get there

-Car rental: Τhere’s the option of renting a car in Athens with as little as 13 euros per day and pick it up directly from the airport, port or your hotel.
-Using a car rental allows visitors to discover the Church of Saint Panteleimon of Acharnai and many other places of interest in Athens at their own pace.
+Car rental: There is the option of renting a car and picking it up directly from the airport, port, or your hotel.
+Using a rental car allows visitors to discover the Church of Agios Panteleimon of Acharnai and many other places of interest in Athens at their own pace.

-By metro: The closest metro stations are “Victoria” on line 1 and “Attiki” on lines 1 and 2.
+By metro: The closest metro stations are Victoria (Green Line)and Attiki (Green Line and Red Line).
 Note that the Church of Saint Panteleimon of Acharnai is located approximately within a 10-minute walking distance from both metro stations.
 Get a map of the metro here.

 By bus/trolleybus: The closest bus stop is “Ag.
 Panteleimon”.
 Check the routes and the official timetables on OASA Telematics.